ThisIsNotJustin/deng/README.md

 # Deng (Dutch - English)

-PyTorch implementation of a Transformer model for translation between English and Dutch translation.
+PyTorch implementation of a Transformer model for translation between English and Dutch.

 ## Features